Home

 Neural net is trained by bringing data from the training set one by one at the input of the net.
 At the net output obtained outcome is compared with the expected one, and the central coefficients are corrected for the purpose of the error reducing, the proceeding is repeated until the error for each element from the training set, at the net outlet isn’t smaller than allowed.
 The common procedure of training means that data from training set are presented in a constant order from the first to the last.
 [1], [2], [5], [6], [7], [8]

 The most common problem that appears during the neural net training is the “uneven training”.
-The neural net is quickly trained to recognized only some of the training set patterns, while the rest demand larger number of iterations for certain recognition.
+The neural net is quickly trained to recognize only some of the training set patterns, while the rest demand larger number of iterations for certain recognition.
 If some training set elements achieve almost 100% error, it’s difficult to reduce their errors in further training, even after relatively great number of iterations.
 The ideal solution would be if the errors were eventually reduced up to the allowed values during training.

 Force learn algorithm represents attempt how to overcome the problem of the uneven training.
 To avoid situation where net is faster taught for some elements then the others, following tactics is used.
 The net is taught only by input data with the maximum error during the performed iterations.
 [4]